 Doc: Morning, peeps.

 Doc: Let’s get started, shall we?
 Discussion prompt of the day…

 Jared: United States Declaration of Independence, ratified July Fourth, 1776.
 [Smiles smugly and crosses his arms]

-How this type of dialogue was suddenly used for the first time was the only thing I didn’t liked AT FIRST.
-The author used this while narrating a scene and it just reminded me of those stories on Wattpad – where anyone can publish on line their own books written literally however they want – where the whole book was written in that format which infuriated me a lot.
+How this type of dialogue was suddenly used for the first time was the only thing I didn’t liked at first.
+The author used this while narrating a scene and it just reminded me of some stories on Wattpad where the whole book was written in that format which infuriate me.
 However, it helped me picture the exchange of arguments better in my head and made it easier for me to feel how heated their argument was becoming.
-So I eventually learned to like this format.
+So, I eventually learned to like and understood the usage of this format.

 Nic Stone is such a brilliant author.
 One with a voice that we need in this time.
 I will definitely read more of her works in the future.